Creative and Cultural Industries in East Asia An Introduction

-An introductory overview of the socio-economic organization of creative industries, focussing on the East Asian context.
+This book presents an introductory overview of the socio-economic organization of creative industries, focusing on the East Asian context.

-Establishing a theoretical framework founded on the work of Richard Caves, Howard Becker, and Pierre Bourdieu, this textbook is an accessible introduction to creative and cultural industries, drawing on examples from Japan, South Korea and China.
-It both examines what is unique about cultural production in these countries, and places them in a global and intercultural context.
-Building on themes of uncertainty and networks of cooperation, Moeran looks at the role of social ties in defining notions of quality.
-He then analyses the positioning of individual actors, organizations and commodities in each field of cultural production and the exchanges of economic and symbolic capital that take place between them.
+Establishing a theoretical framework founded on the work of Richard Caves, Howard Becker, and Pierre Bourdieu, this textbook is an accessible introduction to creative and cultural industries.
+Drawing on examples from Japan, South Korea, and China, it both examines what is unique about cultural production in these countries and places them in a global and intercultural context.
+Building on themes of uncertainty and networks of cooperation, Brian Moeran looks at the role of social ties in defining notions of quality.
+He then analyses the positioning of individual actors, organisations, and commodities in each field of cultural production and the exchanges of economic and symbolic capital that take place between them.
 Examples are taken from a range of cultural and creative industries, including film, music and fashion.

 Introduction: Creative, Cultural, and Copyright Industries Part One: Theoretical Approaches Chapter 1 Economic Properties Chapter 2 Creative Worlds Chapter 3 Fields of Cultural Production Part Two: Case Studies Chapter 4 Music Chapter 5 Fashion Chapter 6 Incense Part Three: Marketing Creativity Chapter 7 Markets Chapter 8 Fairs and Festivals Chapter 9 Celebrities Conclusion: The Name Economy

 "Moeran has a flair in writing with consideration for the reader’s comprehension.
 Creative and Cultural Industries in Asia is contextual and theoretical, with its contents relevant to our time and all that is around us." - Dr Jinchi Yip, Taylor’s University, Malaysia.